Featured Plastic Art Projects

 Creative Discovery Museum

-The Creative Discovery Museum in Chattanooga, Tennessee has two different areas where children can create art from either traditional mediums and/or upcycled materials.
+The Creative Discovery Museum in Chattanooga, Tennessee has two different areas where children can create art from traditional mediums and/or upcycled materials.
 This art installation in their art gallery is a flower garden of sorts.
 All of the “flowers” were made from plastic bottles that were collected, cleaned, spray-painted, cut, and assembled.
 Isn’t it gorgeous and inspiring?
 Imagine it from a child’s perspective!

 Wall of flowers created from colorful plastic bottles at the Creative Discovery Museum.